 Interspersed between the “three manly sports” as they are known, men, women and children perform dances, songs and parades.
 It is a loud, colorful event, unlike anything you will have ever seen.
 If you want an experience that will make you sound interesting at dinner parties, this will do the trick.

-3. Lofoten Islands
+3. Lofoten Islands for Adventure

 If that’s you, you should consider going to Norway’s Lofoten Islands.
 In July, the weather will be pleasant if a little erratic—don’t worry though, bad weather spells turn into glowing sunshine within 10 minutes or so.